 So, how can one ensure that their site gets maximum visibility online?
 Here are a few of the most important Google ranking factors to help you understand how to rank higher on its SERPs:

 If you want to rank well on Google’s SERPs for a keyword(s), your pages must carry original, well-researched content that is a value addition to the user.
 If they do not understand what you are telling them, then there will not be repeat visits.
 Besides, the bounce rate will be high (conversely, the dwell time will be low).
 Keep the search intent of the user in mind and think of the different queries/questions they may have about a topic.
 In fact, Google has now launched a new featured snippet to deal with multi-intent search queries.

-Do a through keyword analysis using Google’s Keyword Planner to chalk out effective SEO strategies for various search topics.
+Do a thorough keyword analysis using Google’s Keyword Planner to chalk out effective SEO strategies for various search topics.
 Keeping an eye on what the competition is doing also helps immensely in this regard.
-Make sure to analyse mobile, local and voice search keywords too and include them in your plans.
+Make sure to analyze mobile, local and voice search keywords too and include them in your plans.

 A Mobile-friendly Website is a Must

 The number of searches conducted through mobile devices is skyrocketing.
 This means that if you want to stay in the game, you will have to ensure your site is mobile-responsive.
 If you have a mobile-friendly site, Google can quickly and accurately index it, rather than having to refer back to its desktop version.

 Mobile usability has been a top Google ranking factor since 2015 and in order to satisfy this mobile-first index rule fully, your mobile and desktop sites must have identical content.
 You can also refer to Google’s guidelines on the topic for more information.

 Check out this video to know more about Site Speed